mabdullahasim/stock-market-twitter-bot/README.md

     It provides key market information at market open, mid-day, and close, keeping followers informed about top gainers, losers, trading volume, and major news.
-    A Python bot that automatically posts financial and stock market updates on Twitter.
-    It provides key market information at market open, mid-day, and close, keeping followers informed about top gainers, losers, trading volume, and major news.

 Features: